fretbuzz/mimir_snakemake_t2/README.md

 Steps to use:
 1. Install minikube/kubernetes
-2. go get and git clone it sock shop
+2. git clone weave's sock shop
 3. go to the sock shop directory
 4. clone the munnin directory
 5. python run_experiment.py